Search API Connector Documentation

 (Shell) cURLformat from the dropdown, as you’ll be able to copy and paste the URL directly (some code snippet formats display query strings separately from the base URL, which is less convenient for our purposes).

-We can now enter our values into API Connector and import Netflix data directly into Google Sheets.
+We can now enter these values into API Connector.

 - In the Create screen, enter the Request URL provided above: